rusty-grid/surf/README.md

-# A GRID Url Parser
+# A SURF (Standard Unique Resource Finder) parser

 Features
-- Transforming a GRID URL into a structured representation
+- Transforming a SURF into a structured representation
-- Resolving the domain name of the GRID url host into an ip address
+- Resolving the domain name of the SURF host into an ip address